tstack/lnav/docs/source/ui.rst

   values which, when clicked, will open either the spectrogram view for the given field or open the DB query prompt with a PRQL query to generate a histogram of the field values;
+* left-clicking a local link in a Markdown document will move the cursor to that part of the document;
+* right-clicking a link in a Markdown document will open an overlay menu with relevant options;
 * clicking in the scroll area will move the view by a page, double-clicking will move the view to that area, and dragging the scrollbar will move the view to the given spot;